 For several years she created small jewelry collections for many wonderful small brick and mortar shops from around the world (including two favorite brick and mortar shops, Imogene & Willie in Nashville, TN and the beautiful Asrai Garden in Chicago, IL).
 Since 2016 Nicole has been focusing on working directly with clients on unique and sentimental heirloom pieces, but she is now creating one of a kind rings and unique made to order designs (with one of a kind stones) in the online shop.

-For several years we created jewelry for many wonderful small brick and mortar shops from around the world, but are currently focusing on working directly with our beloved customers.
-We had the unique opportunity to partner with Frye boots in 2016 in their “Meet Our Makers: Chicago” series (alongside Koval Distillery) where we were featured in Frye’s video and photography series and later honored at a private dinner at the Frye flagship store in downtown Chicago.
-We have also been published in “Majestic Disorder” (print), “Ancestry Quarterly” (print), and as an honorary maker in “Voyage Chicago," a Chicago maker series.
+Nicole had the unique opportunity to partner with Frye boots in 2016 in their “Meet Our Makers: Chicago” series (alongside Chicago's Koval Distillery) where she was featured in Frye’s video and photography series and later honored at a private dinner at the Frye flagship store in downtown Chicago.
+She also been published in “Majestic Disorder” (print), “Ancestry Quarterly” (print), and as an honorary maker in “Voyage Chicago," a Chicago maker series.